efkan/content-filter/README.md

 ```
 By the above default using, content-filter checks the request URL for `{` and `$` characters and functions and objects of the html body data *property names* for `$` character coming by `GET`, `POST`, `PUT` and `DELETE` methods.

 For example, content-filter checks "/users", _id", "$ne", "address", "street" and "province" values from the below request. "/users" is examined for `{` and `$` characters and it passes.
-The others are examined for `$` character and return 403 status with an error message because of "$ne" expression and hereby **content-filter provide a reliable security for MongoDB applications**.
+The others are examined for `$` character and return 403 status with an error message because of "$ne" expression and hereby **content-filter provide a reliable security for MongoDB applications against the injection attacks**.

 ```
 PUT /users HTTP/1.1